Applying for a meat plant operator licence

 - grinding meat from farm slaughtered carcasses

-Freestanding meat plants conducting low-risk Category 1 activities
+Freestanding meat plants conducting low-risk category 1 activities

-- aging or breaking of a carcass or a part of a carcass
+- aging or breaking down a carcass

-- pre-packaging a meat product
+- pre-packaging meat products

-- cooking ready-to-serve meat products for the purpose of immediate consumption
+- cooking ready-to-serve meat for immediate consumption

 Licensing exemptions

-Some businesses do not require a meat plant licence.
+Some businesses do not need a meat plant licence.
 Licensing exemptions are set out in O. Reg.
-31/05 (Meat).
-A provincial licence is not required if:
+31/05: Meat.

-- a business only prepares:
+- the business only prepares:

-- edible oil or fat
+- edible oils or fats

 - bouillon